0nix/ggj21/twine/scriptstuff.md

 You start to phone in for a State Security squad when you hear Hassel calling from the bed chambers.
 "Nadine, Nadine, where are you?"

-"In the kitchen, Albert.
+"In the kitchen, Bertie.
 I thought I'd make breakfast."
 Leitzka responds in a hurried tone, and closes her suitcase.

-"Ah, are you?
+"Ah, a-a-are you?
 I don't think I hear any cooking noises, though."
 Hassel yells from the bedroom.

-"I just started Albert, sorry to have woken you up."
+"I just started, sorry to have woken you up."
 Leitzka says, hurrying to the kitchen and turning on the stove and assembling breakfast foods.
 The suitcase she was putting together is sitting atop of the sofa.
 As you observe her preparing food, you make the phone call to have an arrest squad stand at the ready.

 Thirty minutes later, Hassel joins Leitzka at the kitchen and sits down for breakfast, they exchange small talk.
 Leitzka is evasive and curt with her responses, a textbook case of flight risk from surveillance.

 You observe Hassel inquire Leitzka about a vacation.
-"Say, what agrees with you more dear?
+"Say, what ag-agrees with you more dear?
 Summer, or autumn?"

 "I don't understand your question, Albert."
 She says barely audible above a whisper.

-"Summer or autumn, which one do you like best?
+"Summer or autumn, which one do you like be-be-best?
 I'm asking for the trip to Riga."
 Albert says in between mouthfuls of food.
-"See, I hear Riga is nice for either but you might hate the sunshine and the people in summer."
+"I hear Riga is nice for ei-ei-either but you might hate the sunshine and the people in summer."

 "Me... the sunshine?
 Is that what you want to ask me?"
 Lietzka asks, with a tone of incredulity.